interacsion/eka/README.md

 ## Provisional Road Map

-Eka is still fairly early in development, however, the foundation piece, the atom format is more or less stable, in isolation.
-The following is an outline of the steps along the path toward a relatively stable first cut of eka:
+Eka is still fairly early in development, however, the foundation piece, the git atom store format is more or less complete.
+The following is an outline of the steps along the path toward a relatively stable first cut of eka (will be expanded as we go):
 - [x] define atom format
   - [x] implement git atom store
   - [ ] implement s3 atom store